10 Ways to Disrupt Your Call Center with Best Practices, Technology Updated

 We use speech analytics, which has revolutionized our QA.
 The QA staff no longer looks for quality issues – that’s the program’s jobs.
 We’re focusing on what our reps are saying, some keywords that are or aren’t being said, focus on sentiment in our customers, see if we have an agent using the wrong tone.
 We can catch this right away.

-This helps us get a voice of customer, picking out specific frequent keywords.
+This helps us get the voice of the customer, picking out specific frequent keywords.
 For example, if a client has launched a new program, but customers frequently call in using the words ‘too expensive’, we can come back and say, “36% of your calls yesterday came back with customers using the phrase ‘too expensive’, so you may need to pivot on your price point.”
-We’ve also seen hospitality clients who were having issues with a broken elevator, when the hotel didn’t even know the elevator was broken.
+We’ve also seen hospitality clients who were having issues with a broken elevator when the hotel didn’t even know the elevator was broken.
 You can give your company real-time marketing data.

 Using sentiment reporting can also help you incent attitude.
-You can pay your reps more when they have high positive sentiment, which is basically like paying them to be in a good mood, because it helps your customers be in a good mood.
+You can pay your reps more when they have high positive sentiment, which is basically like paying them to be in a good mood because it helps your customers be in a good mood.

 6. Disrupt the Workspace

 Stop being boring.
 Have some games and make things fun.
 Try to foster a somewhat loose atmosphere.
 There should be a level of fun.
 Every day at our call center, every supervisor has to have a game from one of the 156 games we have in our book to play on their team.
 We happen to have a podcast episode dedicated to the topic of motivational games in your call center.
 This helps get your reps off the phones for a little bit.